Nadav-out/Nadav-out.github.io/_posts/2024-04-29-attention.markdown

 For all indices, but $h$, we will use the Einstein summation convention.
 Namely, we will sum over repeated indices.
 For example, $X^{t,\epsilon}X_{t'}^{\epsilon}=\sum_{\epsilon}X^{t,\epsilon}X_{t'}^{\epsilon}$.

 ## Birds eye view
 The transformer architecture is a neural network architecture.
-It has an input, usually a sequence of tokens, and an output, usually a prediction for the next token in the sequence.
-The input is transformed into an output through a series of layers, each of which is composed of two main components: the self-attention mechanism and the feed-forward neural network.
+It takes a text as input and outputs a prediction for the next token in the sequence.
+The input passed through a series of layers, each of which is composed of two main components: the self-attention mechanism and the feed-forward neural network.
 We will focus on a decoder-only transformer, which is the architecture used in the GPT models.

 #### Data and Embedding
-Our vocabulary has a total of $V$ tokens.
-The transformer input is a sequence of $T$ such tokens.
+The first step in the transformer is to take a text and convert it into a sequence of tokens.
+The tokenization of the text is independent form the transformer architecture, and is done using a predefined tokenizer.
+Our vocabulary has a total of $V$ tokens and the text is tokenized into a sequence of $T$ such tokens.
 Each token in the sequence is represented by a one-hot vector (unit vector) in $\mathbb{R}^V$.
 The first layer of the transformer is an embedding layer, which maps each one-hot vector to a $D$-dimensional vector (usually $D\ll V$).
 Our post-emebdding sequence is then a tensor $X\in \mathbb{R}^{T\times D}$.

 __Note on batching__: Mainly for computational reasons, the transformer processes the sequence in batches.
 Meaning, we process $B$ sequences at a time, where $B$ is the batch size.
 The tensor $X$ is then of size $B\times T\times D$.
 Since no operation in the transformer mixes the different sequences in the batch, we can think of the tensor $X$ as a collection of $B$ sequences, each of length $T$ and dimension $D$.
 We will therefore quite generally suppress the batch index $B$ in our notation.
-The fact that we use batches is very imporatnt for the training of the model, but not so much for understanding the architecture itself.
+The fact that we use batches is very important for the training of the model, but not so much for understanding the architecture itself.

 #### The transformer layers